Close

 Getting divorced in New York can take anywhere from several months to several years.
 Your timeline hinges on the circumstances of your divorce case, including how complex it is and how amicable the two of you are during divorce proceedings.

-One thing you can do to help speed up the process is to be as cooperative and communicative as possible throughout the divorce process.
-This means responding promptly to any requests from your lawyer or the court, being honest and transparent about all aspects of your marriage, and working together with your spouse whenever possible.
+One thing you can do to help speed up the process is be as cooperative and communicative as possible throughout the divorce process.
+This means responding promptly to any requests from your lawyer or the court, being honest and transparent about all aspects of your marriage, and working with your spouse whenever possible.

 It's also important to be patient during this stressful time.
 Even if your case seems relatively straightforward, unexpected delays or complications may arise along the way.